Indigenous Communication & Fine Arts

 INCA has a microsite that provides in-depth information on courses, careers, student support and what you need to get started in the Communications field!
 Click here to explore INCA Online.

 INCA produced the “Words of Wisdom” podcast which aired on National Aboriginal Day 2020 on MBC Radio.
-The podcast includes stories about Elder Audrey Cochrane, the FNUniv Art Collection, faculty members Blair Stonechild, Solomon Ratt and Audrey Dreaver.
+The podcast includes stories about late Elder Audrey Cochrane, the FNUniv Art Collection, faculty members Blair Stonechild, Solomon Ratt and Audrey Dreaver.

 We welcome you all to have a listen.